chadsansing/cineris-campaign/sessions/session-5-spoilers.md

 *Food*

 - Utbur's Forge Steaks; charred on the outside, bloody on the inside; represents something improvised from one use to another
-- Drowned Fingers; poached finger-like crustacean appendages served on the shell in a fish broth; represents downing and death by tempation and overreach; hands tempting sailors below
+- Drowned Fingers; poached finger-like crustacean appendages served on the shell in a fish broth; represents drowning and death by temptation and overreach; hands tempting sailors below

 *Drink*